 The future of travel in Vietnam

-As a developing nation with a rapidly growing tourism industry, Vietnam is currently enjoying a massive boom in infrastructure building and improvement projects throughout major routes.
-The result is that it will be easier than ever before to travel around on land, sea and air – both independently or through tour operators.
+As a developing nation with a rapidly growing tourism industry, Vietnam is currently enjoying a massive boom in infrastructure improvement projects.
+The result is that it will be easier than ever before to travel around on land, sea, and air – both independently or through tour operators.

 If you are keen to start your Vietnamese adventure, be sure to consult our guide to the best places in Vietnam before you go!